 Unlike base liners, surface liners are not buried at some point under many metres of waste and instead are usually protected over the course of many years only by a 1-metre thick mineral layer.
 As a result, there can be uncertainty about the integrity of their leak-proofing characteristics, particularly if the land is subsequently used for other purposes; however, at the same time, repairs are also possible at reasonable cost if the location of any damage can be established.

-In the mining industry, dams are built in order to create large storage basins.
+In the mining industry, dams are built to create tailings storage facilities.

 In the event of undetected damage, internal erosion can occur in the dam, and as a result, dam stability can also be affected at certain points.
 This risk can be minimised significantly by regular monitoring and repair as and when required, especially during and shortly after construction.